Loan Types: Student Loan Blog Series II

 Parent PLUS Loans

-Parent PLUS Loans can be taken by natural or adoptive parents, stepparents and legal guardians of students.
+Adoptive parents, stepparents and legal guardians of students can take out Parent PLUS Loans.
 Parents must have good credit and can use a co-signer.
 The interest rates are fixed depending on the year the loan is taken.

 There are various repayment plans including the traditional 10 year plan.
 PLUS Loans also offer postponement options, however, interest will continue to accrue.
-These postponement options will be further discussed in Part IV.
-In most cases, payment begins soon after the loan is fully disbursed.
+We will further discuss these options in Part IV.
+In most cases, after disbursement, payment begins.
 However, for loans disbursed after 2008, borrowers can request payment to begin 6 months after the student graduates, withdraws or drops under half-time enrollment.

 Grad PLUS Loan